haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/reference/discover-deploy.md

 -  Uses scopes (`-s` flag in build scripts) with a default setting of `standard` for static content deployment strategy.
 You cannot change the strategy in 2.1.x.

 <div class="bs-callout bs-callout-info" id="info">
   <p>Our deploy script uses the values defined by configuration files in the <code>.magento</code> directory, then the script deletes the directory and its contents.
-Your local development environment is not affected.</p>
+Your 本地开发环境 is not affected.</p>
 </div>

 ### Post-deployment: configure routing {#cloud-deploy-over-phases-route}